git4example/genai-fsx-workshop-on-eks-auto/content/020_setup/022_aws_event/index.en.md

 :::

 ## Update the kube-config file:
 Before you can start running all the Kubernetes commands included in this workshop, you need to update the kube-config file with the proper credentials to access the cluster.
-To do so, in your Cloud9 terminal run the below command:
+To do so, in your VSCode terminal run the below command:

 ::code[aws eks update-kubeconfig --name $CLUSTER_NAME --region $AWS_REGION]{language=bash showLineNumbers=false showCopyAction=true}